This guide will show you how to fix many common Netflix problems without waiting for Netflix support to get back to you with a solution.

 How to Fix Netflix 4K Problems

-If you have those setup and aren’t getting 4K or 4K HDR, you need to check the de ice you are streaming from.
-A 4K Smart TV will stream in 4K if you meet the options above, but older Apple TV, Fire TV and other streaming devices will not unless they explicitly support 4K streaming.
-You may need to buy a new device or stream from a device like your TV, Xbox One S, Xbox One X or a cable box that supports Netflix 4K.
+If you have those set up properly and aren’t getting 4K or 4K HDR, you need to check the device you are streaming from.
+A 4K Smart TV will stream in 4K if you meet the options above, but older Apple TV models, Amazon Fire TV, and other streaming devices will not unless they explicitly support 4K streaming.
+You may need to buy a new device or stream from a device like your TV, Xbox, PlayStation, or a cable box that supports Netflix 4K.

 How to Fix Netflix Movies Won’t Download

-You may run into problems with the new Netflix feature that lets you download movies to your iPhone, iPad or Android phone.
+You may run into problems downloading Netflix movies and shows to your iPhone, iPad or Android phone.

-Before you look for fixes, make sure you are on iOS 8.0 or higher or Android 4.4.2 or higher and on the latest version of Netflix.
+Before you look for fixes, make sure you are currently running the latest operating system available for your device and that you’re on the latest version of Netflix.

-When you experience Netflix download problems on devices that are approved, you need to check to make sure the Netflix app is updated, that you have enough storage and that your Internet connection is working.
+When you experience Netflix download problems on devices that are approved, you’ll also want to make sure you have enough storage and that your Internet connection is working properly.

 If you cannot connect to Netflix at all, you should check to see if you can visit other websites on that computer or device.
 Assuming you are able to visit other websites we can attempt to fix the Netflix connection problems.

-Users who are on a mobile device should switch to cellular or WiFi to see if that will fix the problem.
-Sometimes you are on a bad connection and switching to the other form of connectivity that your phone offers will start Netflix.
+Users who are on a mobile device should switch to cellular or Wi-Fi to see if that will fix the problem.
+Sometimes you are on a bad connection and switching to the other form of connectivity that your phone offers will help.

 Other common steps are restarting the Netflix app, restarting your device or uninstalling and re-installing Netflix.
 Use this guide to troubleshoot your specific device when you can’t connect to Netflix.